Omega-3 Supplements: In Depth

 - A 2018 analysis of 10 major omega-3 supplementation studies (77,917 total participants, all at high risk of heart disease), each of which involved at least 500 participants and a treatment duration of at least a year, found no evidence that omega-3s could reduce the risk of fatal or nonfatal coronary heart disease.

 - In 2016, the U.S. Government’s Agency for Healthcare Research and Quality (AHRQ) did a comprehensive evaluation of 98 studies of omega-3s and heart disease, including both diet and supplementation studies.
 They did not find evidence that omega-3s can reduce the risk of heart attacks or death from heart disease.

 - Several other analyses of the evidence have been done in the last few years (2012 or later), and like the 2018 analysis and the AHRQ report, most found little or no evidence for a protective effect of omega-3 supplements against heart disease.
 However, some earlier analyses suggested that omega-3s could be helpful.
 The difference between the newer conclusions and the older ones may reflect two changes over time:

 - Public health messages that urge people to eat more seafood may have led to greater consumption of omega-3s from food.
 Additional omega-3s, beyond the amounts consumed by people who eat seafood, may not have extra benefits.

 - More people are taking medicines that reduce the risk of heart attacks, such as statin drugs to treat high cholesterol.
 Omega-3s may not offer extra benefits beyond those of modern drug treatment.

-- For more information on heart disease, see NCCIH’s Cardiovascular Disease Web page.
+- For more information on heart disease, see NCCIH’s webpage on cardiovascular disease.